 XDG_MUSIC_DIR="$HOME/Musica" by default.
 If we disabled them all, except

 XDG_DESKTOP_DIR, then this technical problem would not exist.

 So next step is to do the UX side of the work to decide which folders, among the standard "user-dirs", we want to hide/show. emmapeel, do you want to coordinate it and bring the conclusions back here?

-#3 Updated by emmapeel almost 3 years ago
+#3 Updated by emmapeel over 3 years ago

 Tails 1.8 has:

 Bookmarks - Here there are the Tails folders:

 - Tor Browser